Human Instinkz—Design Research, 2018

 - Shared emotions — grounding abstract connection through emotional sharing

 - Shared sensory space — sharing nonconscious spatial, auditory, sensory elements of connection

 - Idea 2 — Mirror virtual dance party

 - Idea 3 — Co-create imagined shared space

 Although never realized, the design concepts were presented to the virtual team and very well-received.
 They are now open-source activities that may be used to strengthen future team interactions.

 Importance to greater work culture

 Beyond the significance of our research to two teams that we worked with we see that Human Instinkz might shift the focus of team meetings to ones that consider new ways of thinking about the sensory possibilities which might aid in connection and engagement.
-We believe that the larger implications of our research would challenge notions “normal” of team meetings to ones that consider each member’s sensory experience not as a trivial detail, but as an affordance for more humanness to the workplace and greater connections among the people that work there.
+We believe that the more significant implications of our research would challenge notions “normal” of team meetings to ones that consider each member’s sensory experience not as a trivial detail, but as an affordance for more humanness to the workplace and deeper connections among the people that work there.

 A collaboration with Daye Hwang and Megan Leigh Willy.